manell0/couronne/README.md

 ---

 - For testing, please use the following login information for admin privileged pages
+   - Username: admin
-   - Username: admin/Password: code-institute
+   - Password: code-institute
+---
 - For regular users.
 Just register an account and register some matches aginst a registred players, see registated players here:

    https://manello-couronne.herokuapp.com/league_all/
+---

 - Or try the user: sally

    who leads the league and is a member of Venue/Club: Couronne Killers, on this page you can see players/friends who are members of the same club like yourself!

-   - Username: sally/Password: sally
+   - Username: sally
+   - Password: sally

 # Introduction